Azure/custom-script-extension-linux/README.md

 # 4. Build Badges

-The Custom Script extension is test across a variety of distributions.
+The Custom Script extension is tested across a variety of distributions.
 There are tests cases to exercise all of the settings supported by Custom Script.
 This includes the following: